 Discover the Secret of the Dimel Deadlift

-In addition, the dimel deadlift is an explosive deadlift.
+This partial deadlift is explosive.
 So, instead of slowly standing up with the bar, you use a lighter weight.
 Now you can ‘pop' up to a standing position.

-As a result, you will not use heavy weight with the dimel deadlift (aka dimmel deadlift) .
+As a result, you will not use heavy weights with this deadlift variation (also known as the dimmel deadlift).

-You can think of the dimel deadlift as a ballistic, plyometric type of deadlift assistance exercise.
+You can think of the dimel as a ballistic, plyometric type of deadlift assistance exercise.

-- Use 30 to 50 percent of the weight you normally deadlift for your work sets.
+- Use 30 to 50 percent of the weight you usually deadlift for your work sets.

 - So, if your current best deadlift weight is 160 pounds, use 50 to 80 lbs.